electisec/research-site/content/mpc/oblivious-transfer.md

 If random OT is desired (for use in correlated or random protocols), an additional randomization phase is required.
 The MPZ version skips this step.

-An example of MPZ implementation is available https://github.com/teddav/mpc-for-newbies
+An example of MPZ implementation is available [MPC for Newbies](https://github.com/teddav/mpc-for-newbies).